ussserrr/stm32pio/README.md

 ```sh
 $ python3 stm32pio.py new -d /path/to/cubemx/project -b nucleo_f031k6 --start-editor=vscode
 ```
-to complete generation.
+to complete generation and start the Visual Studio Code editor with opened folder (as example, not required).

 ## Testing
 Since ver.
 0.45 there are some unit-tests in file `test.py` (based on the unittest module).
 Run
 ```sh
 $ python3 tests.py -v
 ```
 to test the app.
-You need to edit some parameters in this file to match your set-up: specify 100% correct `path` and `board`. **WARNING** Running tests erase all content of `path` except the `.ioc` file.
+It uses STM32F0 framework to generate code from `./stm32pio-test/stm32pio-test.ioc` file.